Mobile app development is constantly changing as user needs shift and new technologies crop up, so IT should be...

 Apps will become more modular

-Instant apps aren't the only reason developers should consider modularization.
+Instant app technology isn't the only reason app developers should consider modularization.
 Breaking an app into smaller components promotes more defined code ownership among developers, reduces time wasted and enables developers to more easily track bugs.
 For organizations that need to scale, modularization offers the development team an organized strategy.

 Apple's Swift programming language for iOS encourages modularization because it offers well-defined access controls that limit specific developers to work on specific portions of the code.
 A few other updates have also made modularization more approachable.